Clement-Jean/simd-go-POC/PROPOSAL.md

 ## Goals

 The main goal of this proposal is to provide an alternative approach to designing a `simd` package for the Go standard library.
-As of right now, there is no concensus on what the API should look like.
+As of right now, there is no consensus on what the API should look like and this proposal intends to drive the discussion further.

-This proposal mainly propose two things:
+This proposal mainly includes two things:

-- Adding a new kind of build tag that let the user specify which SIMD ISA to use at compile time.
+- Adding a new kind of build tag that lets the user specify which SIMD ISA to use at compile time.
 - Using compiler intrinsics to generate inline SIMD instructions in the code.

 ### Build Tag